NHSDigital/nhs-notify-web-cms/docs/pages/pricing/how-to-pay.md

 This page describes how NHS England organisations and services pay for the messages they send using NHS Notify.

-If you’re not part of NHS England but will soon be using NHS Notify, we are currently developing another payment process.
+If you’re not part of NHS England but will soon be using NHS Notify, we're currently developing another payment process.

 ## Before you start